 Distributions from the Provider Relief Fund are not subject to repayment, provided the Hospital is able to attest to and comply with the terms and conditions of the funding, including demonstrating that the distributions received have been used for qualifying expenses or lost revenue attributable to COVID-19 as defined by the U.S. Department of Health and Human Services (HHS).
-During 2022, the Hospital repaid HHS approximately \$1,098,000 of unspent funds from previous distributions.

-During 2022, the Hospital received additional distributions from the Provider Relief Fund of approximately \$230,000.
 The Hospital is accounting for such payments as voluntary nonexchange transactions.
 Payments are recognized as contribution revenue once the applicable terms and conditions required to retain the funds have been met.

-Based on an analysis of the compliance and reporting requirements of the Provider Relief Fund and the effect of the pandemic on the Hospital's revenues and expenses through year-end, the Hospital recognized approximately \$288,000 for the year ended September 30, 2022 related to the Provider Relief Fund.
+During 2022, the Hospital received additional distributions from the Provider Relief Fund of approximately \$230,000, of which approximately \$43,000 was unearned as of September 30, 2022.
+Based on an analysis of the compliance and reporting requirements of the Provider Relief Fund and the effect of the pandemic on the Hospital's revenues and expenses through year-end, the Hospital recognized the remaining unearned funds during the year ended September 30, 2023 related to the Provider Relief Fund.
 These payments are recorded as nonoperating revenues (expenses) - government grants in the accompanying statement of revenues, expenses, and changes in net position.
-The unrecognized amount of Provider Relief Fund distributions is recorded as deferred grant revenue in the accompanying balance sheet.

-The Hospital has recognized revenue from the Provider Relief Fund based on guidance issued by HHS as of September 30, 2022.
+The Hospital has recognized revenue from the Provider Relief Fund based on guidance issued by HHS as of September 30, 2023.
 The Hospital will continue to monitor compliance with the terms and conditions of the Provider Relief Fund and the effect of the pandemic on the Hospital's revenues and expenses.
 The terms and conditions governing the Provider Relief Fund are complex and subject to interpretation and change.
 If the Hospital is unable to attest to or comply with current or future terms and conditions, the Hospital's ability to retain some or all of the distributions received may be affected.
 Additionally, the amounts recorded in the financial statements compared to the Hospital's Provider Relief Fund reporting could differ.
 Provider Relief Fund payments are subject to government oversight, including potential audits.